DADU Builders in Seattle — How to Find the Right Contractor

 - What’s your standard allowance for finishes, and what happens when the client wants to exceed it?

 That last question surfaces a lot.
-A builder might quote you $180,000 for a DADU but build the estimate around $4-per-square-foot LVP flooring and basic Moen fixtures.
-When you want something else, the number climbs fast.
+A builder might quote $180,000 for a DADU built around $4-per-square-foot LVP flooring and basic Moen fixtures.
+The moment you want something different, the number climbs fast and without warning.

 DADU Cost in Seattle — 2026 Realistic Numbers

-Here’s what I can tell you based on current Seattle project data.
-These aren’t numbers I pulled from a national cost database.
-They reflect what’s actually getting quoted and invoiced in the city right now.
+Here’s what I can tell you based on actual Seattle project data — not numbers pulled from some national cost aggregator.
+These reflect what’s getting quoted and invoiced in the city right now.

 Per-Square-Foot Baseline

 Expect $300 to $425 per square foot for a standard DADU build in Seattle in 2026.
 That range covers design, permits, construction, and utility connections with mid-grade finishes.
-Below $300, you’re either getting a very stripped-down product or the contractor is underestimating.
-Above $425, you’re moving into high-end territory with custom millwork, premium appliances, and extensive site work.
+Below $300, you’re getting a stripped-down product or a contractor who’s underestimating.
+Above $425 is high-end territory — custom millwork, premium appliances, extensive site work.

 Total Project Costs by Common Size